Deltares/xmipy/guide-to-publish.md

 # How to publish to PyPI

-1) If present remove build and dist folder
+1) If present remove dist folder

 2) Recursively remove all .egg-info files
 On powershell you can do this with